ou've adopted a dog without completely understanding what you were getting into.

 - Ensure that the ingredients are easily digested and metabolized by your dog;

-- Prioritize high quality protein sources, preferably animal-based;
+- Prioritize high-quality protein sources, preferably animal-based;

-This paper (PDF) and several mentioned studies within it found thyroid dysfunction in animals to be associated with a number of clinical signs, including an erratic temperament, periods of hyperactivity, and anxiety.
+This paper (PDF) and several mentioned studies found thyroid dysfunction in animals to be associated with several clinical signs, including an erratic temperament, periods of hyperactivity, and anxiety.

 Available thyroid treatments for dogs